pawelgrzybek/pawelgrzybek.com/content/posts/2020-02-27-book-review-humble-pi-a-comedy-of-maths-errors-by-matt-parker.md

 ---
 title: "Book review: Humble Pi: A Comedy of Maths Errors by Matt Parker"
-description: "Despite the fact that I have never had a trophy for being the best maths student at school, I always enjoyed mathematics.
+summary: "Despite the fact that I have never had a trophy for being the best maths student at school, I always enjoyed mathematics.
 I can get through some simple equations but everything more challenging than trigonometry or matrices normally ends up being a spectacular fiasco.
 My failures are very insignificant compared to the ones described in the book that I just read."
 photo: 2020-02-27.jpg
 ---